vinhdoan88/interview_question/README.md

 All models pass the threshold 80%.

+Since the input have similar nature and maybe high correlated(overlappping) to each other, we can try to PCA the input to reduce the dimensions to fine tune the model.
+We choose to keep 90% of information.
+The converted matrix B is now only 3 columns compare with original data is 10 columns.
+Re-run the OLS, we have a little better results:

+    python pcaTest.py
+    _1s_side 89.1891891891892%
+    _3s_side 86.48648648648648%
+    _5s_side 85.13513513513513%

 ### Further analysis

 Other than predict the state of LOB, I am interested in detect short term momentum in mid-price changed as well.